Continuous-wave all-optical single-photon transistor based on a Rydberg-atom ensemble

-The SPT exploits the strong interaction between atoms in highly-excited Rydberg states.
-The interaction Hamiltonian for the ensemble reads
+The SPT exploits the strong interaction between atoms in highly excited Rydberg states.
+The ensemble interaction Hamiltonian reads

-where we consider the levels $|r_\mathrm{p}\rangle$ and $|r_\mathrm{c}\rangle$ to interact through the van der Waals interaction $\mathcal{V}_{kl}=C_6/\rho_{kl}^6$, where $\rho_{kl}$ denotes the distance between the atoms and $C_6$ is an interaction coefficient \cite{Saffman2010}.
-We note that for the control branch we will only consider a single incident photon, whereas the probe branch can contain more photons.
-Nevertheless we only include interactions between Rydberg atoms in different branches.
-This is justified if e.g. the principal quantum number of the control branch is much larger than for the probe so that it has much larger dipole matrix elements.
-Finally, we include the input/output of the system by adding the environment and reservoir Hamiltonians, $\hat{\mathcal{H}}_{\mathrm{input}} + \hat{\mathcal{H}}_{\mathrm{res}}$ in the standard form \cite{Clerk2010,WallsMilburn}.
-Given the Hamiltonian, we can write the equations of motion and calculate the ability of the system to store the control photons and manipulate the probe \cite{Witthaut2010,Fan2010}.
-In the following we consider the probe and control branches separately, assuming that the characteristic time scales for probing to be much faster than the time scale of control photon storage, i.e. that there is a large difference in the (EIT/Raman) bandwidth of the probe and control branches.
+where atoms in the probe and control Rydberg states, $|r_\mathrm{p}\rangle$ and $|r_\mathrm{c}\rangle$, interact via the van der Waals interaction $\mathcal{V}_{kl}=C_6/\rho_{kl}^6$, with $\rho_{kl}$ the interatomic distance and $C_6$ an interaction coefficient~\cite{Saffman2010}.
+We note that, for the control branch, we only consider a single incident photon, whereas the probe branch can contain multiple photons.
+Nevertheless, we only include interactions between Rydberg atoms in different branches.
+This is justified when the principal quantum number of $\ket{r_\mathrm{c}}$ significantly exceeds that of $\ket{r_\mathrm{p}}$, resulting in much larger dipole matrix elements between $\ket{r_\mathrm{c}}$ and its neighboring states, or when $\ket{r_\mathrm{c}}$ and $\ket{r_\mathrm{p}}$ are close to a Förster resonance~\cite{Derivation, Saffman2008}.
+Finally, we include the system's input-output by adding the coupling to the environment and reservoir Hamiltonians, $\hat{\mathcal{H}}_{\mathrm{input}} + \hat{\mathcal{H}}_{\mathrm{res}}$ in the standard form~\cite{Clerk2010,WallsMilburn}.
+This introduces decay rates $\kappa_\mathrm{p}$ ($\kappa_\mathrm{c})$ of probe (control) cavity photons, and $\gamma_{e_\mathrm{p}}$ ($\gamma_{e_\mathrm{c}}$) of excited states $\ket{e_\mathrm{p}}$ ($\ket{e_\mathrm{c}}$), while Rydberg states are considered long-lived.
+We can then derive the equations of motion (EOMs) and calculate the system's ability to store control photons and manipulate the probe~\cite{Witthaut2010,Fan2010}.
+In the following we consider the probe and control branches separately, assuming much faster characteristic timescales for probing compared with those for control-photon storage, implying a large difference in the bandwidths of the EIT-based probe and the Raman-based control branches.